turingschool/backend-curriculum-site/module1/lessons/hashes.md

 ## Part 2: Discussion

 Take a minute to look through your notes about Hashes.
-Add your key takeaways (or AHA! moments) to [this Jamboard](https://jamboard.google.com/d/1MEYR4aLk3Sl6slB4Ad5xDlrMzBU3L4cFqoaJYDGz7cA/edit?usp=sharing) : page 1
+Add your key takeaways (or AHA! moments) to page 1 of [this Jamboard](https://jamboard.google.com/d/1MEYR4aLk3Sl6slB4Ad5xDlrMzBU3L4cFqoaJYDGz7cA/edit?usp=sharing)

 Take a minute to look through the questions you still have about Hashes.
-Add them to [this Jamboard](https://jamboard.google.com/d/1MEYR4aLk3Sl6slB4Ad5xDlrMzBU3L4cFqoaJYDGz7cA/edit?usp=sharing) : page 2
+Add them to page 2 of the same Jamboard.

 ###  Discussion Questions